loosolab/UROPA/docs_rst/output.rst

 The UROPA annotation process for multiple queries can run into one more case as described for one query:

-- **Case 1 to 3** as described for one query.
+- **Case 1 to 3** as described for one query

 - **Case 4**: There are valid annotations for multiple queries -> all valid annotations will be given in the AllHits, the best annotation (smallest distance across all queries) will be presented in the FinalHits.
 Additionally, the best annotation per query will be displayed in the BestperQuery_Hits output.

 .. code:: json